cs4118/recitations/D-Freezer/freezer.md

 ## The `sched_class`

 At this point, we have set up the data structures, but we are still not done.
 We now need to implement the freezer functionality to let the Kernel to use the freezer as a scheduler.
 Here is the problem.
-Say we have a CFS task about to return from main(), we need to call the CFS `decueue_task()` to remove it from the CFS queue.
-How can we ensure that the Kernel will call the CFS implementation of `dequeue_task()`?
+Say we have a CFS task about to return from main(), the OS needs to call the CFS `decueue_task()` to remove it from the CFS queue.
+How can we ensure that the OS will call the CFS implementation of `dequeue_task()`?
 The answer is `struct sched_class` defined in `linux/kernel/sched/sched.h`.
 Here is what the structure looks like.
 ```
 struct sched_class {
 	const struct sched_class *next;